 Avoid jumping on your mattress

 Kids love this.
 Heck, even adults enjoy this at times and it's fun.
 However, jumping on your mattress will damage its internal structure, materials, and springs.
-This will affect the comfort and support it offers you while you sleep.
+This will cause mattress sagging and affect the comfort and support it offers you while you sleep.
 Over time, it will also lead to permanent indentations which are difficult to fix.
 The firmness of the mattress will deteriorate and end up soft.

 A different firmness level doesn't only mean fast wear and tear, it also means that you'll have higher chances of experiencing back pain, neck pain, and sleepless nights due to the uncomfortable nature of the mattress.